xavicampa/appsync-workshop/README.md

 NOTE: Consecutive executions of `provision.sh` will **reset** the environment back to the starting point! **Changes done in the AWS Console will be lost!**

 ## Option 1: from AWS CloudShell
+1. Login into your AWS sandbox
+2. Select the `eu-west-1` region on the top right corner
-1. Login into your AWS sandbox and open the CloudShell on the lower left corner.
+3. Open the CloudShell on the lower left corner.
-2. Clone repository
+4. Clone repository
 ```
 git clone https://github.com/xavicampa/appsync-workshop.git
 ```
-3. Execute `provision.sh`.
+5. Execute `provision.sh`.
 Empty `Instance ID` on the first run is fine, simply press Enter:

 ```bash
 cd appsync-workshop